Baptistemontan/leptos_i18n/docs/book/src/declare/07_formatters.md

 Will format the currency based on the locale.
 The variable should be the same as [number](#number).

-Enable the "format_currency" feature to use the number formatter.
+Enable the "format_currency" feature to use the currency formatter.

 ### Arguments